AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 >
 >Contact your Adobe Sales Representative or Adobe Account Team to purchase the Streaming Media Collection Add-on.

-In Analysis Workspace, average minute audience is the time spent viewing your media stream divided by the duration of the content or the total selection of the period and selected granularity.
+In Analysis Workspace, average minute audience is the time spent viewing your media stream, divided by the duration of the content or the total selection of the period and selected granularity.

-The Media average minute audience panel enables you to better understand average consumption of your content by comparing programs of any length or genre.
+The Media average minute audience panel enables you to understand average consumption of your content by comparing programs of any length or genre.
 For example, you can understand average consumption when comparing a 30-minute sitcom with a 3-hour sporting event.

 In addition, you can use the Media average minute audience panel to compare or append this digital average minute audience to linear TV average minute metrics.